JustAnEric/CustomiseRoblox/README.md

 # CustomiseRoblox
-A cool extension that allows you to customise Roblox on Windows 11!
-Customise stuff like the loading screen, app and other things!
+A cool extension that allows you to customise and execute scripts on Roblox in Windows 11!
+Customise stuff like the loading screen, app and studio!

 ## Modules available!
 | Module                          | Version | Supported?                        |